wangyujue23/AccuCor2/README.md

 # Example for 13C-15N tracer data:
 # Input file and the Sheet name (example file included)
 # Or use your own: input_file <- "/path/to/my/datafile.xlsx"
+# You may use the example files in the "inst/extdata" folder as a template to format your own data.

 input_file <- system.file("extdata", "CN_Compound_Test.xlsx", package = "accucor2")
 sheet_name <- "Sheet1"